-Rickie Fowler What's In The Bag? - Hero World Challenge
+Rickie Fowler What's In The Bag? - US Masters 2018

 Continues below

-His putter is a Scotty Cameron Newport 2 GSS Prototype.
-It was reportedly made for Tiger Woods initially.
+His putter is a Scotty Cameron Newport 2 GSS Prototype which was reportedly made for Tiger Woods initially.

 His ball is the Titleist Pro V1.